tapios/risk-networks/README.md

 from epiforecast.data_assimilation import DataAssimilator, EnsembleAdjustedKalmanFilter from epiforecast.data_assimilation import SixHourlyTotalStateObservations

-# Tools for simulation specific scenarios
+# Tools for simulating specific scenarios
+from epiforecast.scenarios import random_infection
+from epiforecast.scenarios import midnight_on_Tuesday
-from epiforecast.scenarios import midnight_on_Tuesday, state_distribution_at_midnight_on_Tuesday
+from epiforecast.scenarios import state_distribution_at_midnight_on_Tuesday
 from epiforecast.scenarios import transition_rates_distribution_at_midnight_on_Tuesday
 from epiforecast.scenarios import transmission_rates_distribution_at_midnight_on_Tuesday
 ```